 Luckily, it is never too late to rebuild muscle, and you don’t need to pump iron like a bodybuilder to benefit.
 Studies on strength training show it’s never too late to start, and evidence also suggests that weight training can lower resting blood pressure by two to four percent, decreasing the risk of heart disease and stroke.

 There are several different ways to strength train.
-You can lift hand weights or dumbbells, which is part of my DeniseAustin.com Plan.
+You can lift hand weights or dumbbells, which is part of my DeniseAustin.com Membership workouts.
 You can also use weight machines at the gym, and exercises such as push-ups or Pilates, when you use your own body weight as resistance, can also help.
 This is why I also include weight-bearing workouts in my Whole Body Plan – you can do them anywhere, no equipment needed!

 Once you start strength-training, as you replace fat with muscle, you’ll look and feel leaner.
 Your clothes will fit better, and your body will be tighter and firmer.
 More muscle equals less fat.
 Research proves it!
+Check out this 10-minute clip from one of my popular strength training workouts for a peek at what you will get when you start your free trial!

 To get the most benefit out of strength training I recommend 30 minutes, two to three times per week. if you’ve never practiced strength training before it’s best to start slowly and ease into your new exercise program.
 Beginners should start with 10 minutes a day, three times a week, and work their way up to the recommended 30 minutes two to three times per week.
 Also make sure you warm up before you start any strength training.
 Light activity such as walking or marching in place will increase the flow of blood and oxygen to your muscles, preparing them for the stress to come.
 Once your muscles are warm, lightly stretch the ones that you plan to use during your strength training workout.
 This will help loosen up your muscles, so you’re less likely to develop injuries.